Slave Ship by Joseph Mallord William Turner

 - 2 min read

 Slave Ship is an oil on canvas painting that was made in 1840 by Joseph Mallord William Turner as part of the romanticism art movement.
 It was first unveiled at the Royal Academy exhibition and made after slavery was banned in England.
 Turner was inspired by Clarkson’s “History of the Rise, Progress, and Accomplishment of the Abolition of the African Slave-Trade by the British Parliament” (1839) and Thomson’s poem, “Summer” (1729).
 In 1840, slavery was still common in many countries.
-Enslaved people would be taken from Africa to Europe and the Americas with the Middle Passage, an extremely dangerous route for African Americans.
-On the Middle Passage, African Americans would be enclosed in incredibly tight areas, given little food, and, sometimes, ship workers would throw them overboard in order to get money from insurance companies.
+Enslaved people would be taken from Africa to Europe and the Americas with the Middle Passage, an extremely dangerous route for Africans.
+On the Middle Passage, Africans would be enclosed in incredibly tight areas, given little food, and, sometimes, ship workers would throw them overboard in order to get money from insurance companies.

 Along with Turner’s painting, he also wrote a poem called The Fallacies of Hope, which focused on the terrifying scene of death.
 The title suggests that hope is misleading, specifically when it comes to slavery.
 He ended up never actually publishing this poem because he never considered it finished.

 By creating Slave Ship, Turner was making a statement on his strong dislike of slavery and how prominent the issue was.
-He was trying to convince the viewers to join the campaign for the abolition of slavery
+He was trying to convince the viewers to join the campaign for the abolition of slavery.

 Discover refined style with the Sonoma Leather Jacket.
 Impeccable design meets modern sophistication for a timeless wardrobe essential.